qouteall/immptl/docs/wiki/README.md

 **Fixing compatibility issues requires tons of efforts.** Compatibility issues can be fixed by ad-hoc hacking which is both hard and fragile.
 This mod is compatible with Sodium and Iris via ad-hoc hacking which is fragile (It's possible that next version of Sodium/Iris will not be compatible with ImmPtl).
 The close-sourced mods such as OptiFine are much harder to do ad-hoc hacking with so I marked OptiFine as incompatible.

-If you encounter compatibility issue in a large modpack, binary search is a way of finding the incompatibe mod (see below).
+If you encounter compatibility issue in a large modpack, [binary search is a way of finding the incompatibe mod](#how-to-find-the-possible-incompatibe-mod).

-If you are a mod developer, [the possible cases of incompatibility may come from these ways](./API-for-Other-Mods.html#Possible-Sources-of-Mod-Incompatibility-with-Immersive-Portals).
+If you are a mod developer, [the possible cases of incompatibility may come from these ways](./API-for-Other-Mods.html#possible-sources-of-mod-incompatibility-with-immersive-portals).

 ### Will the portal impact performance?